Prescott Valley Personal Injury Lawyer

 How to File a Personal Injury Claim

 Personal injury claims are civil claims and not criminal.
-It is highly recommended that you hire a personal injury attorney as they will be knowledgeable on how to file and all the requirements you must meet in order to pursue damages.
+It is highly recommended that you hire a personal injury attorney as they are knowledgeable on how to file and all the requirements you must meet in order to pursue damages.

 Personal injury claims are filed with the Arizona Superior Court.
 Claims are filed at the county court that deals with the location where the incident occurred or where the defendant resides.
 If the amount of your claim is less than $3,500, it can be filed with small claims court, which is typically an easier and quicker process.